-Level 1 is a point of entry for people interested in working in the early learning field.
-At this level, 16 hours of training on health and safety or meeting current Title 22 requirements for family child care homes.
+LEVELS 1-4 DO NOT HAVE ANY SUBCATEGORIES.
+THE SPACE BELOW INCLUDES IMPORTANT NOTES AND CONSIDERATIONS FOR EACH LEVEL.
+1 8 hours of training in health & safety and/or child development.
+Example: On-boarding to lattice for family, friend and neighbor care providers Level 1 is a point of entry for people interested in working in the early learning field.
+At this level 8 hours of training on health and safety and/or child development is needed.
 This is a good starting point for people who have been providing informal care and are interested in pursuing a role in a family child care home or preschool.
+Local Resource and Referral agencies are a recommended starting point for finding training on health and safety or child development.